aucad/aml-networks/readme.md

 attacks in network intrusion detection systems (NIDS).

-It involves evaluation of classifiers — trained on network data sets of benign and malicious traffic flows — against adversarial black-box attacks.
+It involves evaluation of classifiers — trained on network data sets of benign and malicious traffic flows — against adversarial black-box evasion attacks.
 Supported classifiers are Keras deep neural network, and a tree-based ensemble learner XGBoost.
 Both classifiers can be enhanced with an adversarial defense.

-This repository provides an implementation to perform various experiments in the specified setting.
-Instructions for running pre-defined experiments, and extended custom usage, is explained below.
+This repository provides an implementation to perform various experiments in this specified setting.

 **Repository Organization**